cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Changelog ==

+= 2.4 =
+* Bugfix for older versions of PHP that don't seem to work correctly with mb_substr
+* Initialize default values for when options haven't been set yet

 = 2.3 =
 * Bugfix for versions of PHP < 5.4 that don't support short array syntax